karlwithak/textToImageEncoder/README.md

 textToImage
 ------------
 Converts inputted text to an image.
-This image can then be used with the sister tool to convert back to the original text
+This image can then be used with the sister tool to convert back to the original text.<br>
+Try it <a href="http://csclub.uwaterloo.ca/~nkhrynui/pages/textToImage.html" target="_blank"> here</a>

 imageToText
 ------------
-To be used to convert an image back to original text.
+To be used to convert an image back to original text.<br>
+Try it <a href="http://csclub.uwaterloo.ca/~nkhrynui/pages/imageToText.html" target="_blank"> here</a>